FEM-Bench: A Structured Scientific Reasoning Benchmark for Evaluating Code-Generating LLMs: Methods

 \subsubsection{Aggregate Metrics}

 After evaluating all functions and test suites for all tasks and models, FEM-Bench computes four aggregate metrics for each model: the percentage of function implementations whose outputs match the reference implementation; the average percentage of generated tests that pass on the reference implementation; the average percentage of expected-failure cases that are correctly detected; and the average joint success rate, defined as the percentage of tests that both pass on the reference and fail on all expected failures.
-These metrics are computed using \texttt{compute\_aggregate\_score()} and written to disk in both JSON and Markdown summary formats for analysis and comparison.